 How To DIY a Lustrous Blue-Black Hair Color

 An all-over blue-black hair color is fairly easy to achieve at home, so long as you have the right hair color kit on hand.
-Since this shade is so dark, you typically won’t need to bleach your hair before applying your dye, either (though it’s always a good idea to read the directions on the box for specific instructions).
+Since this shade is so dark, you typically won’t need to bleach your hair before applying your dye.
+To get the best results, you should apply your color to dry, unwashed hair and section your strands from back to front for full coverage.
+It is also essential to perform a patch test 48 hours prior to coloring to ensure you do not have a reaction to the formula.

 Tips for Choosing a Blue-Black Hair Color

-Blue-black hair isn’t just one color—there are plenty of variations of the velvety hue.
+Finding the right blue-black hair ideas for you depends on your skin tone and how bold you want to go.
 If you have warmer skin, you’ll likely do best with a subtler shade, as pure cool tones may make you look washed out.
 Try DIY-ing the look with the L’Oréal Paris Féria Multi-Faceted Shimmering Permanent Hair Color in Starry Night.
-The soft black shade has the slightest hint of navy undertones that you may not notice until you step into direct sunlight.
+This soft black shade has the slightest hint of navy undertones that you may not notice until you step into direct sunlight.
+It is a multi-dimensional permanent dye that offers shimmering results and includes a conditioning treatment to keep hair soft.

 5 Blue-Black Hair Color Ideas We Love